springone-tour-2020-cicd/katacoda-scenarios/test-scenario/step1.md

 In this step, you will:
 - Validate that the environment is initialized
-- Configure setup for using GitHub and Docker Hub in the scenario
+- Set up access to GitHub and Docker Hub
-- Clone your GitHub repo (or the reference sample repo if you skipped the previous scenario)
+- Clone sample repos
-- Create `dev` and `prod` namespaces in the Kubernetes cluster to represent deployment environments
+- Create Kubernetes namespaces
 - Install Tekton
 - Install kpack
-- Provide access to Docker Hub from Kubernetes for Tekton and kpack
+- Provide access to Docker Hub from Kubernetes
+- Install Argo CD

 ## Validate environment initialization